Mark Cipolletti Knows How to Market His Business

 PRO TIP: If you’re stuck and don’t know where to start, check out another Realtor’s video content for inspo.
 Curbio client, Catherine Weir has an entire YouTube channel filled with ideas.

 Regardless of which camera you use to capture your videos, you can make them look significantly better by perfecting your lighting.
-This doesn’t mean you need a ring mirror (although ring mirrors are nice).
-Just make sure there isn’t too much light behind you, making you a dark shadow on the screen.
-You also don’t want to have too much light directly on you because it will wash you out.
-Luckily, it’s super easy to see if your lighting is right.
-Simply pull up your camera, record a test, and then adjust based on what you see.
+This doesn’t mean you need a ring light (although ring lights are nice).
+Just make sure there isn’t too much light behind you or directly in front of you.
+The best way to check if your lighting is right is to simply pull up your camera, record a test, and then adjust based on what you see.

-PRO TIP: Shooting a video outside on an overcast day will almost guarantee you have the perfect lighting.
+PRO TIP: Shooting a video outside on an overcast day may help you get that perfect lighting.

 An important part of real estate video marketing is getting potential clients to see your videos.
 One of the great things about video is that it works for just about every channel.
 From LinkedIn to TikTok, videos often make for a great post.
 Share your videos multiple times over a period of a few weeks to make the most of them.
 You can even link to videos uploaded to social channels or YouTube in emails to clients.
 Finally, you can embed them on your website.
 Just keep in mind that different audiences use different platforms, and some videos may be more successful on certain platforms.

-The bottom line is that getting started with video does not have to be difficult!
-And one of the best things about recording yourself is that you practice, mess up, then just try again, but you will never get anywhere if you don’t try.
+The bottom line is that getting started with video does not have to be difficult.
+If you mess up, you can just try again, but you will never get anywhere if you don’t try.
 So, go ahead and get started—just grab your phone (or computer) and record your first video.

-If you mention Curbio in your video, make sure to tag us, and we’ll reshare!
+If you mention Curbio in your video, make sure to tag us, and we’ll reshare it!